maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 * Length of stay
 * Data-quality validation fields

-> **Privacy note:** This is a synthetic dataset.
-It does not contain real patient information or protected health information.
-The de-identified operational-review output excludes patient names, doctors, and hospital names.
+> **Privacy note:** This dataset is synthetic and does not contain real patient information or protected health information.
+The exported operational-review file excludes patient names, doctors, and hospital names.

 ## Analytical Workflow